-It was a pleasant summer afternoon and Kay Parley put on a blue gingham dress she had made for herself before walking to a small cottage in Weyburn, Saskatchewan, where she would take LSD for the first time.
+It was a pleasant summer afternoon when Kay Parley put on a blue gingham dress she had made for herself before walking to a small cottage in Weyburn, Saskatchewan, Canada, where she would take LSD for the first time.

 It was the 1950s, and Parley was a psychiatric nurse at the Souris Valley Mental Health Hospital, also known as the Weyburn Mental Hospital, where influential research around lysergic acid diethylamide was taking place.
 She was going to meet up with Francis Huxley, an anthropologist and the nephew of author Aldous Huxley (who famously wrote The Doors of Perception about his experience taking mescaline).

-"If Francis thinks I can handle LSD, then it will be okay," Parley wrote in her recently released book Inside "The Mental."
+"If Francis thinks I can handle LSD, then it will be OK," Parley wrote in her recently released book Inside "The Mental."

 "LSD opened the door to the world of the mentally ill," Parley told VICE.